laighside/SAGeocachingJuneLWE/README.md

 A directory must be created for storing files uploaded to the file manager.
 This directory must have read/write access for the Apache user (usually `www-data`).
 The path for this directory is then entered into the config file in `files -> directory`

+#### Templates directory

+The `templates` folder contains files used by the CGI scripts for creating Office Open XML files (docx, xlsx, pptx).
+The `ooxmlTemplatePath` item in the config file must contain the full path to the `templates` folder.
+The Apache user must have read permissions for this folder.

 ### Static content
 The default location for this is usually `/var/www/html/` however any directory can be used.
 This location is set by `DocumentRoot` in the Apache config.